The Indian tax year is from 1 April to 31 March.

 Persons carrying on business are required to get their books of account audited for income tax purposes if the business turnover exceeds INR 10 million.
 For individuals opting for the presumptive taxation scheme, one shall not be required to get one’s accounts audited if the total turnover or gross receipts of the relevant previous year does not exceed INR 20 million.
 This has been effective from tax year 2017/18 onwards.
 For persons carrying on a profession, crossing the turnover threshold of INR 5 million would attract the requirement to have its books of accounts audited from 1 April 2017.
 The penalty for non-compliance with this audit requirement is INR 0.15 million, subject to 1% of total turnover/gross receipts.

-Tax authorities may, at any stage of proceedings, having regard to nature, complexity and volume of accounts or doubts on correctness of accounts or other reasons, may, after taking necessary approval of the Chief Commissioner, direct a taxpayer to get its accounts audited and to furnish the report.
+Tax authorities may, at any stage of proceedings, having regard to the nature, complexity, and volume of accounts or doubts on correctness of accounts or other reasons, after taking necessary approval of the Chief Commissioner, direct a taxpayer to get its accounts audited and to furnish the report.

 Statute of limitations

 General Anti Avoidance Rule (GAAR)

 GAAR provisions have been introduced in the Finance Act, 2017 and are applicable from 1 April 2017.
 These provisions empower the tax department to declare an ‘arrangement’, or any part or step thereof, entered into by a taxpayer with the main purpose of obtaining tax benefit to be an 'Impermissible Avoidance Agreement' (IAA), the consequence of which would be denial of tax benefit under the Act or under the applicable tax treaty.

 For GAAR provisions, an IAA means the main purpose of which is to obtain a tax benefit, and it: